blepping/comfyui_overly_complicated_sampling/README.md

     # Interval (in full steps) to reset the cache.
 Brownian noise takes time into account so
     # if using Brownian you will generally want to reset each step.
     cache_reset_interval: 1

+    # Immiscible noise processing, see: https://arxiv.org/abs/2406.12303
+    immiscible:
+        # Batch size, 0 disables.
+        size: 0

+        # Reference mode, one of:
+        #   x: Uses the current latent as a reference.
+        #   noise: Uses the current noise as a reference (x - denoised)
+        #   denoised: Uses the model image prediction as a reference.
+        mode: x

+        # Batching mode, one of:
+        #   batch: Matches vs batches.
+Immiscible mode is disabled if size < 2
+        #   channel: Splits the batch into a list of channels and matches against those.
+        #   row: Splits the batch into a list of rows and matches against those.
+        #   column: Splits the batch into a list of columns and matches against those.
+        #           Note: Requires reshaping both the noise and x, may be slow and consume
+        #                 a lot of VRAM.
+        batching: channel

+        # Scale for reference latent.
+Can be negative.
+        scale_ref: 1.0

+        # Allows normalizing the reference.
+If this is a list, you can specify the dimensions to
+        # normalize.
+See normalize_dims above and https://pytorch.org/docs/stable/generated/torch.std.html
+        normalize_ref: false

+        # The proportion of immiscible-ized noise.
+        # You get (immiscible_noise * strength) + ((1.0 - strength) * normal_noise) - LERP.
+        strength: 1.0

 # Model calls can be cached.
 This is very experimental: I don't recommend using it